prometeoapi/prometeo-mcp/README.md

 ## 🧠 Running the Application in MCP-Compatible LLMs

-This project supports MCP (Multi-agent Control Protocol) integration and can be configured for execution inside LLM tools or agents that support external server launching.
+This project supports MCP (Model Context Protocol) integration and can be configured for execution inside LLM tools or agents that support external server launching.

 Below are configuration examples for different LLMs: